halohalospecial/atom-elmjutsu/README.md

 * Uncheck usages to exclude.
 * Modified modules with open editors will *not* be saved automatically.
 * Renaming a module will *not* rename the associated file.
+* Currently, this also modifies the symbol name inside comments.

 ![rename-symbol](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/rename-symbol.gif?raw=true)